 (1) The Minister may give directions in writing to the Authority with respect to the performance of its functions, either generally or in relation to a particular matter, and the Authority is to give effect to any such direction.

-(2) The text of a direction given under subsection (1) is to be included in the annual report submitted by the accountable authority of the Authority under section 66 of the Financial Administration and Audit Act 1985.
+(2) The text of a direction given under subsection (1) is to be included in the annual report submitted by the accountable authority of the Authority under Part 5 of the Financial Management Act 2006.

+[Section 13 amended by No. 77 of 2006 s.
+17.]

 14. Minister to have access to information

 (1) The Minister is entitled —